On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Conclusion

 \section{Conclusion}

 The quantum Cram\'er-Rao theorem is regarded as the foundation of quantum estimation theory, promoting the QFI and the Bures metric as the two fundamental figures of merit that one should consider in order to obtain the ultimate precision achievable in the estimation of parameters in quantum systems.
 In this manuscript we have addressed variable-rank quantum statistical models and the corresponding discontinuity of the QFI.
 While this topic has been addressed before in the literature~\cite{Safranek2017a}, the validity of the quantum Cram\'er-Rao theorem was not properly discussed.
 Here, we have shown in detail that the proof of the theorem in fact breaks down in these pathological cases both in the classical and quantum case; as a consequence, the bound can be no longer considered valid.
 We have also addressed two paradigmatic examples, and considered the corresponding behaviour of the QFI, of the Bures metric and of the variance of the maximum likelihood estimator.
-While in regular cases these quantities typically coincide, we have shown how they may differ in the presence of a discontinuity and identified the most relevant quantities to consider for these examples.
-Our results, apart from contributing to clarifying previous results on the discontinuity of the QFI, pave the way to further studies on the relationships between optimal estimators and Bures metric in non-regular quantum statistical models. \ack We acknowledge stimulating discussions with D.~Branford, M.~A.~C.~Rossi, D.~\v{S}afr{\'{a}nek, A.~Smirne, D.~Tamascelli and T.~Tufarelli.
+While in regular cases these quantities typically coincide, we have shown how they may differ in the presence of a discontinuity.
+In particular, for these qubit examples the maximum likelihood estimator is actually deterministic at the critical true value of the paramater, but we do not know wether this is true for variable-rank models in general.
+Overall our results, apart from contributing to clarifying previous results on the discontinuity of the QFI, pave the way to further studies on the relationships between optimal estimators and Bures metric in non-regular quantum statistical models. \ack We acknowledge stimulating discussions with D.~Branford, M.~A.~C.~Rossi, D.~\v{S}afr{\'{a}nek, A.~Smirne, D.~Tamascelli and T.~Tufarelli.
 This work has been partially supported by JSPS through FY2017 program (grant S17118).
 FA acknowledges support from the UK National Quantum Technologies Programme (EP/M013243/1).
 MGG acknowledges support from a Rita Levi-Montalcini fellowship of MIUR.
 MGAP is member of GNFM-INdAM.